 - Is outstanding work or effort rewarded?
-Is homework set (and marked)?

 - Are school meals considered gourmet or ghastly?
 Do teachers dine with pupils?